jamieleepreece/gulp-template/README.md

 ## Step 1 - (Optional) NVM Installation

 The following will install the NVM package to your machine.
-If it throws a permission error, you may have to use super user (sudo).
+If it throws a permission error, you may have to use super user (sudo) for just this installation!.
 If issues are unresolved, contact a supervisor.
 ````
 touch ~/.bash_profile
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.32.1/install.sh | bash